• Skip to primary navigation

 Learn about the elements required to prove negligence in a successful personal injury lawsuit.

-Identifying the extent of your spinal cord injury
+The importance of identifying the extent of your spinal cord injury early on

 One of the challenges with recovery after spinal cord trauma is identifying the true extent of your injury.
 At first, you might only notice a minor tingling sensation.
 But that tingling could be the result of serious and detrimental nerve damage.